-The Bounce Back Loan Scheme (BBLS) has proved a lifeline to many businesses struggling over lockdown.
+The Bounce Back Loan Scheme (BBLS) has proved a lifeline to many businesses struggling over lockdown and helping them avoid liquidation.
 The scheme allows eligible businesses to borrow between £2,000 and £50,000 to cover additional costs for purchasing equipment to protect staff and customers, and to recover from coronavirus-related hardships.

 Can I liquidate my company if I have a Bounce Back Loan?

 Even with the extra funds, businesses may find continuing to trade unfeasible in the current climate.
 If your company has become insolvent, recovery may not be an option.
 You can still liquidate an insolvent company via Creditors Voluntary Liquidation (CVL) if you’ve taken out a Bounce Back Loan.

 What happens to my Bounce Back Loan if I close my company?

 Although banks are often considered secured creditors, with the owed debts fixed over company assets.
 However, this is not the case with a Bounce Back Loan.

 If your company does go into liquidation, your Bounce Back Loan becomes an unsecured debt.
 Unsecured debts are different from secured debts, where creditors such as banks and factoring companies hold charges over company assets to secure their funding.
 Unlike secured debts, unsecured debts, and their creditors don’t have substantial claims over company assets.